Muhammedshamilpk/ASKIfy/README.md

 This project is a Streamlit-based AI chatbot that allows users to chat with their uploaded documents (PDF or TXT).

-It integrates LangChain, FAISS, and LLMs (gemini or Hugging Face) to provide contextual, intelligent answers based on document content.
+It integrates LangChain, FAISS, and LLMs (Gemini or Hugging Face) to provide contextual, intelligent answers based on document content.